 If you were looking to make contributions to a traditional or Roth IRA for tax year 2021, you can still do so until April 18 — but no later, even if you’re filing your taxes on October 17.
 (The max contribution for 2021 is $6,000, plus an extra $1,000 if you’re 50 or older.)

 There is an exception for some retirement accounts for small-business owners, however.

 The deadline for establishing and contributing to a Simplified Employee Pension IRA, or SEP IRA, is the employer’s filing deadline.
 That means if you’re a business owner who has filed for an extension, you can continue to make contributions for yourself and any employees until October 16.

 If you have a solo 401(k) or SIMPLE-IRA, then you can fund these until the extended deadline (dates may vary based on the type of business entity) as well — but these accounts had to have been established during the regular tax year.

 Some small-business owners file for an extension specifically so that they have more time to beef up these retirement accounts, as they have a much higher contribution limit than a traditional or Roth IRA.

-If you’re unclear whether or not it makes sense to file for an extension, it’s always a good idea to consult with a tax professional.
+If you’re unclear whether it makes sense to file for an extension, it’s always a good idea to consult with a tax professional.
 Not only can they help you estimate what you might owe, they can help walk you through the pros and cons of filing for a tax extension for your situation.

 This publication is not intended as legal or tax advice.
 Taxpayers should seek advice based on their particular circumstances from an independent tax advisor